Sydney Monorail: Rolling stock

-Delivered in 1987, six trains of seven carriages were built by Von Roll Holding to the Type III specification.
+Delivered in 1987, six trains of seven carriages were built by Von Roll Holding to the Mk III specification.
 Each seated 48 passengers, with the driver occupying the leading carriage.
 (They were designed to seat 56, using all seven carriages.)
 The first was displayed at the Trans Public Show in Geneva, Switzerland in May 1987.

 The monorail trains ran on rubber wheels, and each seven-car train had six 37 kW traction motors, permitting a normal operating speed of 33 km/h.
 The doors of each car were automatic, and the floor level was self-adjusting via an automatic suspension system.
 Each train was 32.12 metre long, 2.06 metre wide, and 2.6 metre high.

 Set 1 was stored following a significant collision between it and Set 4 in early 2010.
 The last carriage in Set 1 was removed from the set, and used to replace the damaged last carriage in Set 4.
 When operations ceased in June 2013, sets 2 – 6 were operational.